trevormil/bitbadges-docs/for-developers/authenticating-with-bitbadges/verification/spreadsheet-session-management.md

 Set up the Webhook to listen for a specific event from your BitBadges implementation, such as a successful sign-in.&#x20;

 You can customize what data is passed to this webhook.
-It is typically recommended to not pass sensitive information (like auth codes, signatures, etc) as these will be known by Zapier.
+It is typically recommended to not pass sensitive information (signatures, etc) as these will be known by Zapier.
 Only pass the minimum data needed.

 #### Step 5: Connect to Your Desired App